Rouman03/Spotify_KMeans/README.md

 ## How to Run

-1. Clone the repository:
+1. Clone the repository
-2. Navigate to the project folder:
+2. Navigate to the project folder
-3. Create a virtual environment:
+3. Create a virtual environment
-4. Install dependencies:
+4. Install dependencies
-5. Run the script:
+5. Run the script

 ## Output